alkacon/opencms-core/SECURITY.md

 ## Reporting a Vulnerability

-Please report suspected security vulnerabilities in OpenCms using the [contact form on the Alkacon web site](https://www.alkacon.com/en/company/contact/).
-We will then contact you as soon as possible.
+Please report security vulnerabilities in OpenCms using the [contact form on the Alkacon web site](https://www.alkacon.com/contact/).

+We will contact you as soon as possible in order to resolve the issue.